noillt/css-ng/README.md

  \  \___ \___ \ \___ \  /_____/ |   |  \/ /_/  >
   \___  >____  >____  >         |___|  /\___  /
       \/     \/     \/               \//_____/
-  2023 • Deividas Gedgaudas • github.com/Sidicer
+  2023 • noil.lt • github.com/noillt

 This tool is used to generate "empty" navigation meshes for all the maps inside provided directory